Lawyer

 • Oversee the work of support staff, including legal secretaries, paralegals, and legal assistants

-• Represent clients in court and in other situations
+• Represent clients in court and other situations

 Types of Lawyers